 Sewage is around 98% water.

-It’s easy to forget about water once it’s flushed down your toilet or drain – known as sewage.
+It’s easy to forget about water once it’s flushed down your toilet or drain.
+This water is known as sewage.

 And because sewage contains everything that goes down the drain when you wash your dishes, bathe, throw on a load of washing or flush the toilet, it’s actually around 98% water!